rkulla/dotfiles/README.md

 ## Summary

-Adding new files requires 3 steps:
+Adding new files requires three steps:

 1. Add the file or directory to this repo
 2. Add to the root .gitignore anything I want to ignore/unignore